guillemontecinos/itp_fall_2018_open_source_studio/final_project/i18n_contribution.md

 If you want to contribute with p5.js website translations you are in the right place.
 You can be improve content that has been already translated -at the reference, examples or other pages within the website- as well as start a new language translation.
 Some topics of this documentation were taken from the README.md file of this repo.

 ### 0. How the website works
+1. Due to internationalization (i18n) this website is built from templates that retrieve the text content from data files
+2. The data and templates are stored under `src/` directory
+3. Every time a modification is submitted the website is rendered again.
+The built web is stored under `dist/`
+4. When collaborating just modify files under `src/`, never touch `dist/`
+5. There are three kind of pages that work differently: Reference, Exercises, Other

 ### 1. Setting up before start your contribution
 0. Install node.js by following the instructions [here](https://nodejs.org/en/download/).